 You should spend approximately 15-20 minutes on the case study.
-Once you have completed the exercises in this document, you will submit this lab exercise handout for grading.
+Once you have completed the exercises in this document, you will submit this lab exercise handout via D2L for grading.

-After you have had a chance to read and respond to each scenario, the entire class will discuss the scenario and the various responses developed by the students.
+After you have had a chance to read and respond to this scenario, the entire class will discuss the scenario and the various responses developed by the students.